 Quick Facts

-Spinal trauma assessment traditionally relies on comprehensive neurological examination using the International Standards for Neurological Classification of Spinal Cord Injury (ISNCSCI) and ASIA impairment scale.
+Assessment of spinal trauma traditionally relies on a comprehensive neurological examination using the International Standards for Neurological Classification of Spinal Cord Injury (ISNCSCI) and the ASIA Impairment Scale.
+However, questions remain regarding the concordance between clinical findings and radiological results, and whether advanced imaging is always required—particularly in settings where access to such resources is constrained.

 Study Objective

-To evaluate whether clinical motor and sensory findings correlate with imaging results, determine if imaging is always necessary, and compare the predictive accuracy of clinical versus radiological assessment in spinal trauma patients.
+In response to these challenges, the researchers of this study sought to evaluate whether clinical motor and sensory findings correlate with imaging results, to determine whether imaging is always necessary, and to compare the predictive accuracy of clinical versus radiological assessment in patients with spinal trauma.

 Study Methodology

-This retrospective chart review analysed 290 patients with spinal injuries admitted over six years (2018–2024) who received CT and/or MRI.
+The study was a retrospective chart review of 290 patients with spinal injuries admitted over six years (2018–2024) who received CT and/or MRI.
 Motor and sensory examination findings were compared against radiological results.

 Sensitivity, specificity, positive predictive value (PPV), and negative predictive value (NPV) were calculated to assess the clinical examination's ability to predict abnormal imaging findings.